Why Invest in Healthcare?

 - Increasing access by partnering with insurance companies

 Bajaj Finserv offers tailor-made loan solutions to doctors for upto Rs.
-25 lakhs (for unsecured loans) and upto Rs.
-2 crore (for secured loans) with attractive interest rates, customized and flexible repayment options and a tenor widely ranging from 12 to 240 months.
+55 lakh (for unsecured loans) and upto Rs.
+2 crore (for secured loans) with attractive interest rates, customized and flexible repayment options and a tenor up to from 12 months to 96 months.

 2. Foreign Direct Investment (FDI):

 Being a profitable market, many foreign players are ready to invest through channels like capital investment and technology tie ups.
 India attracted an FDI of $31 billion in the first half of 2015.

 3. External Commercial Borrowings: